PSYCHIATRY

 /robby

-Previously, Robert earned an MSc in Psychology and Neuroscience of Mental Health from The Institute of Psychiatry, Psychology & Neuroscience at King’s College London, where his research explored phenomena related to traumatic memories in PTSD, as well as implications for effective interventions.
-He also holds an MA from the University of London and a BA from Point Park University.
+Previously, Robert served as a Visiting Scholar at the University of Cambridge, under the supervision of Professor Nicola Clayton FRS, where his work examined Bayesian aspects of autobiographical memory and psychiatric models of future simulation.
+Additionally, he earned an MSc in Psychology and Neuroscience of Mental Health from King’s College London’s Institute of Psychiatry, Psychology & Neuroscience, where his research focused on traumatic memory processes in PTSD and their implications for therapeutic intervention.
+He also holds an MA from the University of London and a BA from Point Park University, where his early studies spanned basic sciences and the humanities.

-Earlier in his career, Robert worked one-on-one with individuals to achieve evidence-based health outcomes, with clients ranging from international supermodels to Oscar, Grammy, Emmy, and Tony Award winners, as well as military veterans, domestic violence survivors, and formerly incarcerated individuals.
+Earlier in his career, Robert worked one-on-one with individuals to achieve evidence-based health outcomes through dietary interventions, with clients ranging from international supermodels to Oscar, Grammy, Emmy, and Tony Award winners, as well as military veterans, domestic violence survivors, and formerly incarcerated individuals.
 Using personalized strategies, he has helped clients lose significant weight and overcome chronic health challenges, while also supporting their efforts to publish books, launch businesses, earn promotions, start families, and live more meaningful lives.

 /affiliations